Everything You Need to Know About DCT Transmissions

 Additionally, DCT is not the cheapest transmission type on the market.
 This can drive prices up, making it a less appealing transmission type for price-savvy purchasers.

 • Flexibility to operate the gear shift manually or let the car do it automatically

 • If you’re not used to driving a DCT, it can jerk/lurch when driven at lower speeds

 Caring for Dual Clutch Transmission Cars

-The best way to care for your DCT is to make sure that the dual clutch transmission system receives regular servicing from professional car transmission specialist like Automatic Transmissions R Us.
+The best way to care for your DCT is to ensure that the dual-clutch transmission system receives regular servicing from professional car transmission specialists like Automatic Transmissions R Us.